 Sabbatical Leave Program

-As an essential part of a long-range plan to guarantee the continued existence of a strong educational program, the Academy has established sabbatical leaves for its faculty.
-Faculty members on sabbatical leave receive full pay and benefits plus a stipend (currently $3,500) to defray the cost of travel, study or other expenses incurred while on leave.
+Faculty members become eligible for a sabbatical after 10 years of full-time teaching at Shady Side Academy.
+Faculty members on full- or half-year sabbatical leave receive full pay and benefits plus a stipend to defray the cost of travel, study or other expenses incurred while on leave.

 The Pennsylvania Department of Education requires all teachers holding PA certification to earn six graduate credits or 180 hours of in-service training every five years.
 Attendance at conferences and workshops can be used to satisfy the latter requirement.
 Through the Benedum Conference Fund, faculty and staff may receive up to $250 per year to attend such sessions.

-Current faculty and staff members wishing to learn more about these programs, their application processes and deadlines should visit the Professional Development Program page in the faculty/staff portal (login required).
+Current faculty and staff members wishing to learn more about these programs, their application processes and deadlines should visit the Professional Development page in the Faculty/Staff section.